gravitational/teleport/rfd/XXXX-securing-amis.md

 CIS tooling has several drawbacks:

-  1. The hardening components require the use of a CIS-supplied base image that incurrs an added per-minute royalty to CIS.
+  1. The hardening components require the use of a CIS-supplied base image that incurs an added per-minute royalty to CIS.
 As we are using this image as a delivery channel to our customers, this is a non-starter.
-  2. The use of the CIS hardening tools requires a subscription to/partnreship with CIS that we do not currently have
+  2. The use of the CIS hardening tools requires a subscription to/partnership with CIS that we do not currently have

 The decision to go with STIG is based on being able to improve the situation